dgharsallah/adversarial-agent/README.md

 **You can find more information (including implementation details) about the in the Isolation library readme [here](/isolation/README.md).**

+## Solution
+The solution is an MCTS algorithm explained in details [here](https://int8.io/monte-carlo-tree-search-beginners-guide/)

 ## Getting Started (Workspaces)